Skreamzz/Ishwikiclone/Running-Ruby-Programs.md

-Running Ruby via iSH isn't all that difficult, it's actually quite simple!

-First, go ahead and boot up the app.

-Next, we're going to need to install various libraries to get ruby up and running!

-Now, type `apk add ruby ruby-dev build-base`

-These are all necessary libraries, in case you're interested:
+Run `apk add ruby ruby-dev build-base`.
+These packages are all necessary.
+If you're interested:

 * `ruby` is Ruby
 * `ruby-dev` is for Ruby headers that are required to build native extensions